He ʻōpu hālau.

 Giving back to our community and initiatives close to our hearts is an integral part of who we are.
-In 2021, we donated a portion of our proceeds to the following two organizations:
+Since 2021, we have donated a portion of our proceeds to the following two organizations:

 Located in the ʻili of Waipao, in the ahupuaʻa of Heʻeia, in Koʻolaupoko on Oʻahu, Papahana Kuaola is an ʻāina-based organization committed to creating a functional model of economic sustainability and environmental health grounded in Native Hawaiian knowledge and culture.
 Papahana's approach focuses on the delivery of educational and community programming.
 Many of the photos for our Kō Uka Collection were also taken at Papahana.

 Throughout this COVID-19 pandemic, Papahana has worked tirelessly to implement creative, thoughtful programs to keep our keiki and community connected to our ʻāina and culture.
 Please help us mahalo Papahana Kuaola for all of its great work in our community!
 (Photo credit: Papahana Kuaola)